-Founded by William the Conqueror as penance for the Battle of Hastings (1066), this ruined abbey lies next to the battlefield that changed English history.
+Battle Abbey founded by William the Conqueror as penance for Battle of Hastings

-Battle Abbey is listed on the National Heritage List for England, with the following data.
+Battle Abbey is listed on the National Heritage List for England with the following data.
 Some information may have become outdated since the date of listing.
+Text courtesy of Historic England. © Crown Copyright, reprinted under the Open Government License.

 - List Entry ID